Eucile/pig-dice/README.md

 ## Description

+Launched on [GitHub Pages](https://eucile.github.io/pig-dice/).
 This is a computer generated dice game.
 Two players race to earn 100 points by rolling dice.

 ### Behavior Driven Development Specifications